Raindrop Cake

 You may notice that my raindrop cakes aren’t as crystal clear as others.
 Again this recipe is meant to be a quick, easy adaptation to the traditional Japanese cake.

 • Use quality water: The raindrop cakes of Japan use water from the Southern Alps of Japan.
-This water will be free of cloudy sediment which might be present in tap water.
+This water will be free of cloudy sediment that tap water sometimes has.

 • Dissolve Agar powder fully: Ensure the agar powder is fully dissolved by slowly adding it to the pot of water while stirring.
-This will prevent clumpy.
+This will prevent clumps.
 Any undissolved agar can cause a cloudy appearance.
-If you get clumps or your mixture is still cloudy, try straining the mixture through a cheesecloth or fine mesh sieve.
+If you get clumps or your mixture is still cloudy, strain the mixture through a cheesecloth or fine mesh sieve.

-• Use cool agar powder: Some chefs have found that using cool agar agar, which is readily available in Japan but hard to source in the United States, seems to work better for getting a perfectly transulcent cake.
-The cool agar comes from mix of carrageenan and locust bean gum
+• Use cool agar powder: Some chefs have found that using cool agar agar, which is readily available in Japan but hard to source in the United States, works better for getting a perfectly translucent cake.
+The cool agar comes from a mix of carrageenan and locust bean gum

 • Use less agar: Experiment with using less agar powder.
 You need just enough to set the gel cakes without them falling apart.